Arjun-G-Ravi/Non-AI-Notes/05_Linux/01_Linux Introduction/00_Introduction.md

 We can change the permission using ```chmod``` command.

-# Shortcuts
+# Directory representation in Linux
-1. .
+    .
 Refers to the current directory
-2. ..
+    ..
 Refers to the prev directory
-3. ~    Refers to home
+    ~    Refers to home
-4. /    Refers to the root
+    /    Refers to the root